The Human Truth Foundation

 1.2.
 Fundamentalism and Literalism in World Religions

-Fundamentalism is an approach to a religion's doctrine where its beliefs are enforced so strictly and literally that they are no longer compatible with the real-world as it is today.
-Some religions are more prone to fundamentalism than others10.
+Fundamentalism is the approach to religion that sees believers embrace an early form of their religion, to consider it beyond criticism and worthy enough to be enforced upon oneself (or others) without having to accommodate modern evidence or logical arguments against it10.
+Fundamentalists of text-based traditions treat a core holy text as infallible and inerrant11,12,13,14.
+Because beliefs are given absolute importance, fundamentalism is often sectarian and intolerant: every doctrinal interpretation results in schism and division15,16.
+Some religions are more prone to fundamentalism than others17.
 The uncompromising attitude is a psychological boost, and fundamentalists will happily seek out areas of conflict between their own values and the values of those around them in order to publically highlight their own superior discipline.
 Also fundamentalists can be accidentally intolerant of others because by sticking so sternly to their own interpretation of the rules, they cannot make room for the diversity of real-life.
-It can descend into violent extremism but note, please, that some fundamentalist groups (such as the Amish and Jehovah's Witnesses) exist for very long periods with no sign of extremism.
+It can descend into violent extremism but note that some fundamentalist groups (such as the Amish and Jehovah's Witnesses) exist for very long periods with no sign of extremism.
 It often seems futile arguing with fundamentalists because most arguments against them merely prompt them to re-state doctrine.

 Fundamentalist groups seem especially prone to schism and organisational instability, with most such groups being originally part of larger movements.
-Because personal beliefs are raised to the level of ultimate importance, every possible interpretation of (vague) doctrine will result in two sides who stake their entire religious outlook on the fact that their interpretation is correct11 and often "true believers are obligated to fight against corrupting influences from the broader culture"12 and to fight against any sign of 'false belief' from within their own ranks too, often leading to schism13.
-Many people push for increased rights for their own religion and for theocracy, 'out of an emotional attachment to their religion'14 but some people take it too far.
+Because personal beliefs are raised to the level of ultimate importance, every possible interpretation of (vague) doctrine will result in two sides who stake their entire religious outlook on the fact that their interpretation is correct16 and often "true believers are obligated to fight against corrupting influences from the broader culture"18 and to fight against any sign of 'false belief' from within their own ranks too, often leading to schism19.
+Many people push for increased rights for their own religion and for theocracy, 'out of an emotional attachment to their religion'20 but some people take it too far.
 The declining strength of religion in the face of secularisation means there are fewer middle-ground religionists to rein in fundamentalists.
-Fundamentalist branches of religion across various religions tend to share certain traits and features15, in particular scriptural literalism, active resistance against multiculturalism and the rejection of human rights.
+Fundamentalist branches of religion across various religions tend to share certain traits and features21, in particular scriptural literalism, active resistance against multiculturalism and the rejection of human rights.

 For more, see: